iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorCore/getGrantedAccess.md

 ## Usage

-The request object is a JSON FetchGrantedAccessParams object.
+The request object is a JSON GetGrantedAccessParams object.
 Each address in the object is a String representation of an ethereum address or ENS name (Ethereum Name Service) reference.

 ```js
 const listGrantedAccess = await dataProtector.getGrantedAccess({